 Cauliflower belongs to the species (Brassica oleracea).
 Sow and propagate in a cold frame.
 In late May early June, the young plants can be planted in the open ground.
 Plants pre-sown in February can be harvested in late May, early June.
 Cauliflower sown in May and June in the open ground, is harvested in the fall.

 Cauliflower, broccoli, kale and red cabbage are part of the plant genus Brassica and so there are similarities between them.
-They all love a good amount of manure and they are often attacked by slugs, snails and caterpillars (Large white) and the Cabbage fly.
+They all love a good amount of manure and they are often attacked by snails and slugs, caterpillars (Large white) and the cabbage root fly.

-Poor growth; maggots in the root: Cabbage fly (Delia radicum).
+Poor growth; maggots in the root: Cabbage root fly (Delia radicum).

-Leaf eating: caterpillars of Large white, Cabbage moth, Cabbage fly, Cyclamen tortrix.
+Leaf eating: caterpillars of Large white, Diamondback moth, Cabbage moth, Cyclamen tortrix.